cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/edu-it-admins-migration-guide.md

 To simplify the transition, the OneNote team developed a [migration script](onenote-for-windows-10-migration-guide.md).
 The script is designed to prevent common issues, such as data loss due to unsynced notebooks, and ensures that users' notebooks fully sync during the migration.
 It's especially helpful for users whose notebooks didn't sync completely before the migration.

-## Critical final steps: uninstalling OneNote for Windows 10
+## Critical final steps: Uninstalling OneNote for Windows 10

 To finalize the migration and guarantee that users are accessing the correct version of OneNote, IT admins must uninstall the OneNote for Windows 10 app.
 If the app isn't removed, users could accidentally revert to the old version, leading to confusion and potential data sync problems.